kshedden/datareader/README.md

 ## CSV

-The package includes a CSV reader with a limited amount of type inference.
+The package includes a CSV reader with type inference for the column data types.

 ```
 import (